srividhyalakshme/bootstrap-1/README.md

 # bootstrap-1
-This i have create with the bootstrap mini project
+This i have create with the bootstrap mini project with fully resposives